Yifanbai1115/inc10a-reshape/README.md

 # inc10a-reshape
-week 10 Tuesday class material
+## week 10 Tuesday class material
+here is the list